 The proposed alternative reclamation methods of TSF-1 and the Pit were evaluated to reduce environmental impacts.
 Information regarding these reclamation alternatives is discussed in Section 2.5, DEQ Modified Alternative-Enhanced TSF-1 and Pit Reclamation and in Technical Memorandum 3-Reclamation Alternatives Evaluation.
 Upon reviewing the Proposed Action and preliminary environmental impacts, the final reclamation design of TSF-1 could be improved to reduce visual impacts, diversify vegetation, and enhance wildlife habitat.
-This alternative includes recommendations for grading configuration, capping material, habitat, vegetation, and seed mixes.
-The final reclamation design of the Pit could be improved to enhance vegetation diversity, and seed mix alternatives were investigated to provide reclamation options for the Pit.
+This alternative includes recommendations for grading configuration, capping material, habitat, and vegetation.
 The alternative components that are different from the Proposed Action include the following:

-- Alternative Micro-Topography and Mosaic Vegetation of TSF-1; - Suitability Testing of TSF-1 Capping Material; - Modified Seed Mix of TSF-1; and - Modified Seed Mix of the Pit.
+- Alternative Micro-Topography and Mosaic Vegetation of TSF-1; - Suitability Testing of TSF-1 Capping Material.